Avira Password Manager Review: Quick Expert Summary

 Overall, I’m satisfied with the level of security offered by Avira Password Manager.
 I would like to see Avira make some improvements to bring it in line with the top password managers.
 But, in my opinion, Avira Password Manager users won’t have to worry about the security of their data — the security precautions that are already in place will be sufficient for most users.

 Avira offers unlimited password storage across all of its plans.
-As mentioned, Avira uses a highly-secure encrypted cloud storage server to store all users passwords.
+As mentioned, it uses a highly secure encrypted cloud storage server to store all users’ passwords.

-I like Avira’s password vault interface.
-The interface is simple and easy to navigate as it clearly lists all stored passwords.
+I like Avira’s password vault interface — it’s simple and easy to navigate as it clearly lists all stored passwords.
 It’s also nice to see Avira include a search box to make locating passwords quicker.

 To add passwords manually, I clicked on the green “+” button, entered my username and password, and included a link to the website associated with my previously entered login credentials.
 I could also assign a tag to each password to better organize them, add a note, and even attach files or documents — something many password managers don’t offer.

 I also like that users can generate new passwords when adding new login details.
 And I love the quirky way that Avira displays password strength.
-However, Avira’s password generator isn’t that great — the maximum character count is limited to 30, it doesn’t offer as many customization options as other low-cost password managers like Enpass, and it isn’t available via the browser extension.
+However, Avira’s password generator isn’t that great — the maximum character count is limited to 30 (with a default length of 12), it doesn’t offer as many customization options as other low-cost password managers like Enpass, and it isn’t available via the browser extension.

 Password importing is pretty easy, but it isn’t as secure as other password managers.
 I had to export a plain text .CSV file from my other password manager and import it directly into Avira Password Manager.
 Using .CSV files is less secure as passwords are temporarily exposed.
 I’d like to see Avira offer secure password importing options like the ones offered by LastPass.